ganglab/NeuralDecodingVideo/README.md

-# This repository is for the paper "Decoding region-level visual functions from invasive EEG data"
+# This repository is for the paper "Decoding region-level visual functions from EEG data"